 We described a laparoscopic technique for the definitive management of a symptomatic calyceal diverticula.

 We presented a clinical case of a 24-year-old female who arrived to the emergency department with left flank pain and fever.
 The ultrasound and computed tomography (CT) showed a large upper pole renal abscess.
 Percutaneous abscess drainage was performed.
 An anterograde pyelography confirmed a large upper pole calyceal diverticulum with a narrow neck.

 A four trocar transperitoneal laparoscopic calyceal diverticulectomy was performed in a right lateral decubitus position.

 The first step was the insertion of a straight ureteral stent in the lithotomy position.
 A retrograde pyelography was then performed to confirm the diagnosis.

-After medial mobilization of the colon, the Gerota's fascia was incised the the kidney fat was removed.
+After medial mobilization of the colon, the Gerota's fascia was incised and the kidney fat was removed.

-The CT on day three demonstrated the resolution of the diverticulum the no evidence of recurrent disease.
+The CT on day three demonstrated the resolution of the diverticulum and no evidence of recurrent disease.

-The laparoscopic approach to symptomatic calyceal diverticula represents an effective minimally invasive modality for the definitive management of diverticula the the complete clearance of the lithiasis.
+The laparoscopic approach to symptomatic calyceal diverticula represents an effective minimally invasive modality for the definitive management of diverticula and the complete clearance of the lithiasis.